 Like the Rio Grande and the surrounding woodlands that are our namesake, Bosque School has grown and developed with the purpose of nurturing those around us.
 Since our humble beginnings, gathered at a small dining room table in 1994, our first priority has been setting our students on a path for success at every stage of their lives.
 Like our founder, Dr. Peggie Ann Findlay, we still believe in the need for independent educational opportunities in Albuquerque and we have challenged ourselves to help fulfill that need in a way that emphasizes scholarship, community and integrity.

-Our growth over the years has led to many great milestones, including an address from President Gerald R. Ford, which helped launch the first capital campaign for our 23 acre campus (we’ve since grown to cover 45 acres); our Bosque Ecosystem Monitoring Program (BEMP), which has been an integral part of state and federal monitoring of the Bosque and Rio Grande; as well as the addition of the 10,000 square foot Rod and Mary Kay Pera Science Center, three soccer fields, six tennis courts, Budagher Hall and the Upper Schoolhouse.
+Our growth over the years has led to many great milestones, including an address from President Gerald R. Ford, which helped launch the first capital campaign for our original 23 acre campus (we’ve since grown to cover 45 acres); our Bosque Ecosystem Monitoring Program (BEMP), which has been an integral part of state and federal monitoring of the Bosque and Rio Grande; as well as the addition of the 10,000 square foot Rod and Mary Kay Pera Science Center, three soccer fields, six tennis courts, Budagher Hall, and the Schoolhouse.
 But our greatest sense of achievement still comes from the growth and successes of our students and alumni.